-The Permanent Collection, housed and cared for by the Sarah Moody Gallery of Art, was created in the 1960s as a unique and integral component of the Department of Art.
+The Permanent Collection, housed and cared for by the Sarah Moody Gallery of Art, was created in the 1950s as a unique and integral component of the then Department of Art.
 The majority of the collection is dedicated to works on paper including graphic prints and photography.
 Also included are paintings, drawings and small sculpture.
 Numerous gifts of art have been directed to the gallery’s collection by donors with ties to the university.
 The gallery has made it a practice to purchase several works each year.
 The gallery has pursued an initiative to enhance diversity among artists represented in its collection.
 Over time this collection has grown to more than 1,500 works.
 These works are under the care of the gallery and it is a privilege to share them with the university in this exhibition.

 New storage facilities for Sarah Moody Gallery of Art